edmondog/LUA_RC522/README.md

 To be used with MFRC522 RFID reader and s50 tag (but can work with other tags) with the NodeMCU devkit V1

+Modified timer call to fit new libraries.
+Added pinout to connect to NodeMCU AMICA